Hardwood and Laminate Floor Care

 Hardwood floors can last a lifetime if maintained and cleaned properly.
 The best part of hardwood floors is that when it comes time to refinish your floors can look just like they did the day they were first installed.

 Don't Damp Mop

 Small stones, mud and gritty dirt tracked in from outside can scratch the finish of your wood floor's finish.
 To help combat this use long bristle welcome mats placed at all outside entrances for people to wipe their feet on before entering onto the floors.
-Also, vacuum using a soft bristle brush attachment.
+Also, use a hard surface floor vacuum when necessary.

 Don't Use Oil Soaps